Maria Reeves ’25 is spending time Berlin, Germany as part of a Women’s and Gender Studies program. During her...

 Knox College is rooted in an historic commitment to social justice and to access to education for all qualified students.
 Today, Knox is one of the 50 most diverse campuses in America, with a campus community that includes a wide array of races, ethnicities, ages, cultures, backgrounds, genders and gender identities, sexual orientations, and beliefs.

 The introduction of Intergroup Dialogue to the academic program provides students, faculty, and staff with tools needed to explore the hard questions and to communicate openly and honestly with each other.
-The Center for Intercultural Life works to meet the needs and concerns of Knox's multicultural students, and the Office of International Student Services helps our students from around the world adjust to life and college in new country.
+The Office for Intercultural Life works to meet the needs and concerns of Knox's multicultural students, and the Office of International Student Services helps our students from around the world adjust to life and college in new country.
 And our active student clubs and organizations and cultural centers help students celebrate the heritage and traditions of all members of the Knox community.

 Knox students are passionately committed to advocating for issues of social justice on campus and beyond.
 And we are committed to making sure their lived experiences reflect the College's values and ideals.